saimonhowlader/saimonhowlader.github.io/_posts/2016-06-28-Jekyll-Blog-GitHub-Pages-1.md

   languages (html, css, javascript).
 ---
 ### Preface:

-I purchased a personal domain name last summer and I wasn't doing with; I wanted to set up a small website with my contact information and a blog where I could document my work.
-I also needed to brush up on frontend languages (html, css, javascript).
+A few months ago, I wanted to create a simple website, a page with my contact information, and a simple blog where I could keep documentation for projects that I'd work on.
+My current set up is a desktop computer that I use for web developement, and a Chromebook for school.
+As far as general writing goes I prefer my Chromebook since it's easier for me to write away from a desk.

+I started with a list of things I wanted to accomplish in this project.
 ### Requirements:
-I started with a list of things I wanted to accomplish in this project.

 - minimalist/brutalist design
 - zero javascript unless absolutely neccessary
 - study best practices and semantic html (no div soup)